DIWAKAR-V/Classification-project-Health-Insurance-Cross-Sell-Prediction/README.md

 ## **Project Conclusion and Inference:**

-**We observed the following conclusions after executiong this project:**
+**We observed the following conclusions after executioning this project:**

 1.Random Forest Classifier seems to be performing better as compared to other models.